 Reif, Karlheinz, and Anna Melich.
 Euro-barometer 38.1: Consumer Protection and Perceptions of Science and Technology, November 1992.
 ICPSR06045-v2.
 Koeln, Germany: Zentralarchiv fuer Empirische Sozialforschung/Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributors], 2015-04-27. http://doi.org/10.3886/ICPSR06045.v2

 Persistent URL: http://doi.org/10.3886/ICPSR06045.v2

 Scope of Study

-Subject Terms: attitudes, consumer affairs, consumer attitudes, consumer behavior, consumer protection, economic integration, European unification, European Union, food security, knowledge (awareness), life satisfaction, occupations, political influence, product safety, public opinion, quality of life, science, scientific research, social change, sources of information, technology, television viewing
+Subject Terms: attitudes, consumer affairs, consumer attitudes, consumer behavior, consumer protection, economic integration, European unification, European Union, food security, information sources, knowledge (awareness), life satisfaction, occupations, political influence, product safety, public opinion, quality of life, science, scientific research, social change, technology, television viewing

 Date of Collection:

 Universe: Persons aged 15 and over residing in the 12 member nations of the European Community: Belgium, Denmark, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, and the United Kingdom.

 Data Collection Notes:

 Data processing for this collection was performed at GESIS.